cim--/oxp-CameraDrones/readme.txt

 Setting 1: missile camera.
 Launch a missile, then activate the camera and switch to external view to follow it.

-Setting 2: fly-by camera.
+Setting 2: fly-by cameras (various speeds and distances available).

 Setting 3: docking camera.
 Set up and activate the camera, turn on your docking computers, and switch to external view to see what traffic control sees.

 Setting 4: target camera.
-See a simulation of your current target's forward view.
+See a simulation of your current target's forward view or close-ups from various angles.

 ----------